react-navigation/react-navigation.github.io/versioned_docs/version-6.x/drawer-navigator.md

 #### `drawerStatusBarAnimation`

-Animation of the statusbar when hiding it. use in combination with `hideStatusBar`.
+Animation of the statusbar when hiding it. use in combination with `drawerHideStatusBarOnOpen`.

 Supported values: